benhoneywill/hikerherd/README.md

 Drop the project a ⭐️ if you you like hikerherd, and share the app with your friends.

-### ❤️ Donate
+### ❤️ Buy me a coffee

 hikerherd is free, and I pay for the hosting costs out of my own pocket.
-If you use hikerherd and want to support the app, please consider [donating here](https://ko-fi.com/benontrail)!

-All donations will go towards the costs of running the project.
+If you use hikerherd and want to support the app, please consider [buying me a coffee](https://ko-fi.com/benontrail)!

 ## Author